asminpaudel141/java-100program/README.md

 # 27.Factorial of a Number
 # 28.Multiply Two Numbers in Java
 # 29.program to print the reverse of a given number
+# 30.Program to delete vowels in a given string